alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 [dependabot-ignored-updates]: https://dependabot.com/docs/config-file/#ignored_updates

-## Consequences and measuring success
+## Consequences, risks and measuring success

 Using [the statistics from above](#Statistics), we can make some estimates on what affect this would have had if it had been enabled from the beginning: